Ex-Wells Fargo trader wins appeal in SEC insider trading case

 3 Min Read

-July 15 (Reuters) - The U.S. Securities and Exchange Commission has affirmed the dismissal of an administrative case against a former Wells Fargo & Co trader after two commissioners split on whether the evidence proved he engaged in insider trading.
+(Reuters) - The U.S. Securities and Exchange Commission has affirmed the dismissal of an administrative case against a former Wells Fargo & Co (WFC.N) trader after two commissioners split on whether the evidence proved he engaged in insider trading.

 The ruling on Thursday came in an appeal by the SEC's enforcement division of an administrative law judge's 2015 ruling dismissing the case against Joseph Ruggieri, who was accused of trading on tips supplied by a Wells Fargo analyst.